Knowledge hub

 How do I save my remeshed part?

-After remeshing your part in the 3-matic FEA module, copy (Ctrl + C) your remeshed part, and paste (Ctrl + V) it into your Mimics project.
+After remeshing your part in the 3-matic FEA module, copy (Ctrl + C) your remeshed parts and paste (Ctrl + V) it into your Mimics Core project.
 The remeshed part will be added to the Parts.
-When you copy a volume mesh and paste it into your Mimics project, it will be added as an FEA mesh.
+When you copy a volume mesh and paste it into your Mimcs Core project, it will be added as an FEA mesh.

-In Mimics, you can then do a material assignment to the volume mesh based on the gray values of the DICOM images.
-There are different export formats available in both Mimics and 3-matic to export your remeshed part, volume mesh, and assigned material properties for your solver software: Ansys, Abaqus, Nastran, Comsol, Fluent, or Patran.
+In Mimics Core, you can then do a material assignment to the volume mesh based on the gray values of the DICOM images.
+There are different export formats available in both Mimics Core and 3-matic to export your remeshed part, volume mesh, and assigned material properties for your solver software: Ansys, Abaqus, Nastran, Comsol, Fluent, or Patran.

 How can I change the refinement of my mesh?